THE BASICS OF MEDICAID

 Medicaid breaks your assets down into two separate categories.
 The first are those assets which are exempt and the second are those assets which are non-exempt or countable.

-- The home, no matter its value.
+- The home, having a value not to exceed $906,000 in 2021.
 The home must be the principal place of residence.
-The nursing home resident may be required to show some "intent to return home," even if this never actually takes place.
+The nursing home resident may be required to show some “intent to return home,” even if this never actually takes place.

 - Household and personal belongings, such as furniture, appliances, jewelry and clothing.